lenmus/vregress/README.md

 >    zz_*

-> to avoid inadvertently uploading the build folder to the repo in a commit.
+> to avoid inadvertently uploading the build folders to the repo in a commit.
 Thank you!

 Now, open the results page, in `zz_regression/regression.html`, with your favorite browser.
 And visually inspect the failures (there are links at page top).
 If you're happy with the new output you should copy the new blessed image from `zz_regression/generated` to `vregress/target` and commit it.

+Also open the results page, in `zz_musicxml/musicxml.html` and visually inspect the failures.
+Any failure means than the exported file does not contain all the information imported by Lomse from the original file and, thus, the rendition has differences.
+You should open an issue to inverstigate and fix the MusicXML exporter.